IBM/ibmi-bob/docs/getting-started/prerequisites.md

 ### Configure the .bash_profile

 > [!NOTE]
-> Since we assume bash is used in this documentation, we use **.bash_profile** instead of [*Envrionment Setup Using /QOpenSys/etc/profile and $HOME/.profile*](https://www.ibm.com/support/pages/portable-application-solutions-environment-pase-envrionment-setup-using-qopensysetcprofile-and-homeprofile)
+> Since we assume bash is used in this documentation, we use **.bash_profile** instead of [*Environment Setup Using /QOpenSys/etc/profile and $HOME/.profile*](https://www.ibm.com/support/pages/portable-application-solutions-environment-pase-envrionment-setup-using-qopensysetcprofile-and-homeprofile)

 It is important that the directory `/QOpenSys/pkgs/bin` directory is on your path.